DigitalChinaOpenSource/oadin/README_en.md

 }
 ```

-1. Include `ByzeChecker.h` and call `ByzeInit()` in your `main()` function. `ByzeInit()` will:
+1. Include `OadinChecker.h` and call `OadinInit()` in your `main()` function. `OadinInit()` will:
-   - Check if Byze is installed on the target PC.
+   - Check if Oadin is installed on the target PC.
 If not, it will automatically download and install
-     Byze.
+     Oadin.
-   - Check if the required AI services and models (as represented in the `.byze` file) are installed.
+   - Check if the required AI services and models (as represented in the `.oadin` file) are installed.
      If not, it will automatically download and install them.
-2. Link the application with `byze.dll`.
+2. Link the application with `oadin.dll`.
-3. Publish the application along with the `.byze` file and the `ByzeChecker.dll` file in the same
+3. Publish the application along with the `.oadin` file and the `OadinChecker.dll` file in the same
    directory as your application's `.exe` file.